Nallantli/JSyntaxTree/README.md

 Will build web interface at some point?

-Currently there's a shoddy GUI interface I built in like ten minutes but it works so if command lines scare you try that.
+Currently there's a shoddy GUI interface I built for those who don't want to use the command line.

 # Examples